iamitshri/cka-ckad-k8s-notes/README.md

 ### Services
-- Services enables communication between group of pods
+- Service enables communication between group of pods
-- promotes loose coupling between pods
+- Promotes loose coupling between pods
-- listens on port on node and forward traffic to pod
+- Listens on port on node and forward traffic to pod
-- Nodeports Service type
+- Nodeport Service
-  - service port aka targetPort
+  - targetPort: port on container
-  - nodePort
+  - nodePort: port on the node
-  - port
+  - port: service port
 - service acts as a built-in load balancer
 - cluster ip service type
         - targetPort: 80